A 25-year-old man has been charged in the shooting death of 5-year-old Cannon Hinnant - KTVZ

 In a news release, the Wilson Police Department said officers were dispatched to the 5100 block of Archers Road on August 9 in reference to a shooting and found a 5-year-old suffering a gunshot wound, who later died at a nearby hospital.

 Police identified Sessoms as a suspect and arrested him after he was found Monday in a Goldsboro residence about 30 minutes south of Wilson.
-It is unclear if Wilson has an attorney.
+It is unclear if Sessoms has an attorney.

 Comments